learn-co-students/careers-resume-technical-experience-v-000/README.md

 - Designed the database schema and configured ActiveRecord associations
 - Configured ActionMailer to send confirmation emails
 - Used OMniAuth for OAuth authentication with Facebook/Github
-- Scraped Craigslist with Nokogori
+- Scraped Craigslist with Nokogiri

 Notice we leave the subjective language at the door.
 Nothing like: